Maffew is a hairdresser, marketer, and dabbler in many things who enjoys sharing knowledge about the science of hair coloring and hair care.

 How It Is Performed

 After assessing your hair condition, your hair will be gently shampooed and then given a pre-treatment to improve the results and ensure any potential problems like previous damage are addressed first.
-Stylists highly-experienced in Japanese hair straightening will look at many sections of your hair to get a good idea of how each area will react to the product and adjust their application based on what they notice.
+Stylists highly experienced in Japanese hair straightening will look at many sections of your hair to get a good idea of how each area will react to the product and adjust their application based on what they notice.

 Once your hair has been pre-treated, the thermal reconditioning treatment will be applied quickly and evenly.
 Application speed is critical to results because the hair it is applied to first will be exposed for longer, increasing the risk of damage.
 The treatment is left in your hair for a period of time after this, depending on how curly and coarse your hair is and the bonds will start to be broken.

-This alone isn't enough to get your hair straight though, as these bonds will gradually reform.
+This alone isn't enough to get your hair straight through, as these bonds will gradually reform.
 To prevent them from reforming in the wrong way, your hair will be rinsed and then blow-dried and straightened meticulously, similar to how a keratin treatment is applied.

 The blow-drying and iron-straightening part of the procedure is where the bulk of the time and cost occurs because the way it is handled will directly influence the final result.
 Your hair must be dried smooth in the direction of growth, then every section needs to be straightened perfectly to lock in the precise position for new bonds to form.